koordinates/kart/docs/pages/command_reference.rst

 Creating different types of Working Copy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can choose the type of working copy you want during an init or clone
+You can choose the type of tabular working copy you want during an init or clone
 operation, eg:

 -  ``kart init --workingcopy=PATH.gpkg``